Azarmidokht: Coin mints and imperial ideology

 During her brief reign, Azarmidokht had coins minted with the image of her father on the obverse, with the inscription khwarrah abzūd ("Increase in Glory") and the winged crown representing Verethragna, the name of the god of victory.
 On the reverse there is the regular late Sasanian fire-altar with two custodians.
-Her reason for putting her father was not so due to her gender, as it was not so significant compared to the rulers relation to the royal Sasanian family, and most essentially to Khosrow II, who was considered the last proper and legitimate king of kings of Iran.
+Her reason for putting her father was not due to her gender, but primarily to emphasize her legitimacy by relation to the royal Sasanian family, and most importantly to Khosrow II, who was considered the last rightful king of Iran.
 Azarmidokht's reason for minting coins with the image of her father was thus to restore his image and that of the Sasanian house, an attempt which was first made by Azarmidokht's sister, Boran, who did not however use an image of their father, but instead resorted to pay tribute to him by referring to him in her inscriptions.
 However, at the time when Azarmidokht ascended the throne, an inscription may have not been enough, thus resulting in the placement of Khosrow II's image on the obverse of the coins.